Jiff21/qa/README.md

 * pip install chromedriver_installer==0.0.6 not working in python 3.6 due to certificate issue.
 That's why I'm not using it.

 * Docker-Compose currently takes about 5GB of free space with docker images.
 Want to leave the demo Dockerfile here.
 For CI all tests off the same [docker image](https://hub.docker.com/r/jiffcampbell/qa_baglz/) for pre-built speed.

+* Thought I was getting [this](https://github.com/docker/for-mac/issues/1374) but still getting docker issue as tests grows.